raddad772/raddad772.github.io/_posts/2025-03-14-nds_ge_re_basics.md

-## Nintendo DS Geometry & Rendering Engine notes, the basics, and the vertex cache and edge finding for RE
+## Nintendo DS Geometry and Rendering Engine notes

 As usual, while developing an emulator, I've found the existing documentation amazing - made by heroes ! - but lacking in some details or explanations.
 And as usual, I''ve had access to some really great people on the r/emudev Discord who've helped me out a lot.
 I'm writing some of these blog posts in order to share what I've learned.